Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Completeness of generalized eigenfunctions

 \section{Completeness of generalized eigenfunctions}

-In this section, sufficient conditions are given which guarantee an elliptic parameter-dependent Bessel operator has a complete set of generalized eigenvectors.
-Completeness of eigenvectors for non-self adjoint boundary value problems has a long history, going back to classic works of Keldysh \cite{keldyvs1951characteristic}, Browder \cite{browder1953eigenfunctions}, Schechter \cite{schechter1959remarks}, Agmon \cite{agmon1962eigenfunctions}, among many others.
-The results of this section apply to large classes Bessel operator pencils with a spectral parameter in the boundary condition, and two-fold completeness is established (which is stronger than just completeness).
+In this section, sufficient conditions are given which guarantee that an elliptic parameter-dependent Bessel operator has a complete set of generalized eigenvectors.
+Completeness of eigenvectors for non-self adjoint boundary value problems has a long history, going back to classical works of Keldysh \cite{keldyvs1951characteristic}, Browder \cite{browder1953eigenfunctions}, Schechter \cite{schechter1959remarks}, Agmon \cite{agmon1962eigenfunctions}, among many others.
+The results of this section apply to large classes of Bessel operator pencils with a spectral parameter in the boundary condition, and two-fold completeness is established (a condition stronger than completeness, described below).

 One application of this section is to describe a class of boundary conditions for which linearized scalar perturbations of global anti-de Sitter space have complete sets of normal modes.
-Recent numerical and perturbative studies have hinted at a relationship between the linear spectra of such perturbations and possible nonlinear instability mechanisms \cite{balasubramanian2014holographic,bizon:2014:grg,bizon:2011:prl,bizon2015resonant,buchel2015conserved,dias:2012:cqg,dias:2012:cqg:b}.
-These normal modes have been studied by separation of variable techniques, but there has not appeared a general criterion guaranteeing completeness of normal modes (nor even the discreteness of normal frquencies) for general, possibly time-periodic, boundary conditions.
-The results of this section also apply to more general stationary aAdS spacetimes with compact time slices, where $\partial_t$ is Killing but the spacetime is not necessarily static.
+Recent numerical and perturbative studies have hinted at a relationship between the linear spectra of such perturbations and possible nonlinear instability mechanisms \cite{balasubramanian2014holographic,bizon:2014:grg,bizon:2011:prl,bizon2015resonant,buchel2015conserved,dias:2012:cqg:b,dias:2012:cqg}.
+These normal modes have been studied by separation of variables techniques, but there has not appeared a general criterion guaranteeing completeness of normal modes (nor even the discreteness of normal frquencies) for general boundary conditions.
+The results of this section also apply to more general stationary aAdS spacetimes with compact time slices where $\partial_t$ is Killing but the spacetime is not necessarily static.